 BESSY II

-While soft x-ray photoelectron spectroscopy, e.g. ESCA, is one of the most important spectroscopic tools of today due to its surface sensitivity, HAXPES goes beyond the surface and probes the true bulk electronic properties of materials.
-The technique insensitivity to surface effects and contaminants allows the study of samples without particular surface treatments such as prototype systems for applications such as magnetic memories, solar cells, batteries, etc.
+The technique's lower sensitivity to surface effects and contaminants allows the study of samples without particular surface treatments such as prototype systems for applications in magnetic memories, solar cells, batteries, etc.

-• extended depth profiling yielding stoichiometry and chemistry information
+• extended depth profiling of composition and chemical information

 • standing waves enhanced HAXPES